KaroshiBee/weevil/README.md

 - Request/Response/Event types also have an ```enc_opt``` encoder to encode/decode message types with optional content data,

-- coming soon: qcheck generators for the auto-generated types
+- they all have (fairly simple) [qcheck](https://github.com/c-cube/qcheck/) generators for property based testing

 # Demo
 Pretty early-stage; here's a demo of an early prototype Emacs integration: